jnotears/myprofile/README.md

 **FS Co.,Ltd** `Nov, 2018 - Dec, 2019`</br>
 *Junior ASP.NET Developer*
 - Working with Microsoft Entity Framework and SQL Server to maintain and enhance data Framework.
-- Develop and support application systems in accordance with establish standars and processes.
+- Develop and support application systems in accordance with establish standards and processes.
 - Developing and maintaining web based applications written in traditional ASP.NET and MVC5 as well as heavily utilising windows Workflow Foundation.

 **eB2B** `Apr, 2020 - Nov, 2020`</br>